-The TRIG menu, triggered by using ranks, shows the following functions:
+The TRIG menu, triggered by using runctions:

 These functions allow to simplify expressions by replacing some category of trigonometric functions for another one.
 For example, the function ACOS2S allows to replace the function arccosine (acos(x)) with its expression in terms of arcsine (asin(x)).